csaf-poc/csaf_distribution/docs/development-ca.md

 ## Considerations and References

- * The command line and template options are explained in the GnuTLS documentation at the end of _certtool Invocation_, see the [https://gnutls.org/manual/html_node/certtool-Invocation.html](section of the current stable documentation), but be aware that it maybe newer than the version you have installed.
+ * The command line and template options are explained in the GnuTLS documentation at the end of _certtool Invocation_, see the [section of the current stable documentation](https://gnutls.org/manual/html_node/certtool-Invocation.html), but be aware that it maybe newer than the version you have installed.
  * Using GnuTLS instead of OpenSSL, because GnuTLS is an implementation with a long, good track record.
 Configuration is also slightly slimmer.